 Church of St. Gertrude originally served as a cemetery chapel.
 The oldest preserved source reference to the temple, dates back to 1497, when Darłowo was visited by a great wave, called “Sea Bear”.
 A gigantic wave completely destroyed the port in Darłówek, and three ships moored there, threw ashore.
 One of them found itself on the Kopa hill near today’s temple.
 The next mention comes from the visit of prince Barnim XI in 1539.
 The upper part of the chapel of St. Gertrude is also visible on the city skyline from the map of Lubinus from 1618.
-After 1620, the sacristy and the porch were added to the chapel.
-In 1860 and 1912, the building was restored, renovations were carried out also in 1963 and 1989.
+After 1620, the sacristy and the porch were added to the chapel and the roof has been changed to uniform over the whole chapel.
+In 1860 and 1912, the building was restored, renovations were carried out also in 1961 and 1990.

 The building is a central chapel, almost a rotunda.
 It was built on a hexagon plan, surrounded from the outside by a twelve-side, lower ambulatory, with sides alternately longer and shorter.
+In three longer (north-east, south-east and south-west) there are pointed ogival entrance portals.
 The temple is made of bricks, buttressed and plastered, placed on a foundation of irregular stone.
 Outside, the building is covered with a pyramid, twelve-sided roof covered with oak shingle.
+Originally a separate roof covered the central nave and a separate roof – ambulatory.
 In the central part of the roof there is an eight-sided turret in the shape of a spire, covered with a polygonal roof.

 Webpage wikipedia.org, Kościół św.
 Gertrudy w Darłowie.